Clark Kerr: Later career

 Following his dismissal, Kerr served on the Carnegie Commission on Higher Education until 1973 and was chairman of the Carnegie Council on Policy Studies in Higher Education from 1974 to 1979.

 Kerr also served as chair of the 1984 USPS National Agreement Arbitration Panel, after which he joined the USPS panel of national contract arbitrators.

 Personal life

 Kerr was married to Catherine "Kay" Spaulding on Christmas Day, 1934.
 Kay along with friends founded the Save San Francisco Bay Association in 1961, which became Save the Bay.
 The couple had three children; Clark E., Jr., Alexander, and Caroline Gage.
 He died on December 1, 2003, in El Cerrito, California, following complications from a fall.

 Legacy and honors

-There are Kerr Halls on the Davis, Santa Barbara, Santa Cruz, and Berkeley campuses.
-A 50-acre student residence complex at UC Berkeley, the Clark Kerr Campus, is also named in his honor.
+There are Kerr Halls on the Davis, Santa Barbara, and Santa Cruz campuses.
+At UC Berkeley the Clark Kerr Campus is a 50-acre student residence complex.

-The Berkeley facility is located a few blocks from the main campus, and includes residences and sports practice facilities.
-The Spanish-style residential complex houses 700 students and features landscaped gardens and a conference center.
-It was previously the site of the California School for the Deaf and Blind, and was acquired by the university after a court battle.
-(The university was not a party to the case.
-It was offered the site after the Schools for the Deaf and Blind relinquished it to the State as surplus property.)

 The Clark Kerr Award is named in his honor.
 Since 1968, it has been awarded annually by the UC Berkeley Academic Senate to recognize an individual who has made an extraordinary and distinguished contribution to the advancement of higher education.
 Kerr himself was the first recipient of the award.

-Another important part of Kerr's legacy was his wit—after writing a serious book, The Uses of the University, Kerr surprised an audience with this riposte—"The three purposes of the University?—To provide sex for the students, sports for the alumni, and parking for the faculty."